JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 A summary of the theory underlying the transfer matrix method is given to aid in the understanding of the methods implemented and the range of their applications.

 In general PDGui can handle multilayered frequency-dependent films, sandwiched between a superstrate and a substrate.
-For the sake of simplicity, the following will describe a system with a single dielectric and the media will be indexed 0, 1 and 2 for the superstrate, dielectric and substrate respectively.
+For the sake of simplicity, the following will describe a system with a single dielectric.
+The media will be indexed 0, 1 and 2 for the superstrate, dielectric and substrate respectively.
 A schematic illustrating this is shown in :numref:`fig-definition-of-RTA`.
 To aid understanding of the input and output and the limitations of the methods used, a brief summary of the transfer matrix method is given here, specific to its application in PDGui.
 There are 4 different modes of operation of the matrix transfer method in PDGui and these are described below under the headings 'coherent thin film', 'incoherent thin film', 'partially incoherent thin film' and 'thick slab'